See Credit Details Below

 - Determine when financial statement of equity method investees and other entities are required

-- Discuss the latest developments from the SEC, including disclosures for pay versus performance
+- Discuss the latest developments from the SEC

 - Review key issues and frequent challenges in executive compensation and share ownership disclosures

 - Determine which exhibits are required and how to build the exhibit index

 - Understand the SEC staff’s “hot buttons,” including frequent comment areas on Parts II, III and IV of Form 10-K